Back-To-Back Route 95 Crashes: Teaneck Native Killed By Tractor-Trailer, Police Car Hit

 Jada Smith was pronounced dead at the scene after CPR efforts failed, responders said.

-Another driver who tried to avoid the scene was involved in a second crash, they said.

-Smith, of Brooklyn, was headed back to Teaneck with fellow family members in two vehicles when she was involved in the final crash at the scene, responders said.
+Smith, of Brooklyn, was headed back to Teaneck with fellow family members in two vehicles when she was involved in a crash in the southbound express lanes, responders said.

 Smith's mom and dad were in a car behind hers coming off the George Washington at the time.